sarowarhosen03/rnext-doc/1.1/README.md

 );
 ```

-After it was Transpiled by Bable, The output is:
+After it was transpiled by Bable, The output is:

 ```JS
 const WelcomeButton = () => (